suxrobGM/lightdepth/README.md

 # LightDepth - Lightweight Depth Estimation

 LightDepth is a lightweight monocular depth estimation model, built with a ResNet18 encoder-decoder architecture, it demonstrates core concepts of depth estimation from single RGB images without the complexity of production-scale models.
 The project provides a clear, straightforward implementation ideal for learning about feature extraction, multi-scale processing, and depth prediction in computer vision.
+Compared project performance with [Depth Anything V2](https://huggingface.co/depth-anything/Depth-Anything-V2) on the NYU Depth V2 test dataset, demonstrating relatively competitive results with significantly fewer parameters and faster inference times.

 ## Features